Skip to main content

 Get a conceptual plan review

-If you are planning a lot adjustment, building addition, or development project, the Philadelphia City Planning Commission (PCPC) recommends that you meet with staff for a conceptual plan review first.
+If you’re planning a lot adjustment, building addition, or development project, the Philadelphia City Planning Commission (PCPC) recommends that you meet with staff for a conceptual plan review.
+This review takes place before you file a zoning permit application.

 • Zoning code requirements.